Nova Swing: Main characters

+Cats and other locations

+Black and white cats: The theme of cats was established in Light as the pair that Tate and Kearney had in their research lab.
+The cats reacted strongly to various on-screen images produced by the mathematics that Tate and Kearney were developing. in Nova Swing, cats appear in vast numbers running down the street to the Event Site — every dawn and dusk.

+Shadow Operators: Possibly an alien race of incredible age who have lost any ambition.
+They mostly present as helpful old women who, when in repose, cluster in the ceiling corners of every building and space craft.
+When an opportunity arises, they tend to fly around any interested person, saying quietly, "Can we help dear?
+Would you like a cup of tea?"

+Uncle Zip: The master tailor and creator of many identities, who appeared in person in Light, now is established as an interstellar franchise in Nova Swing.

 Reception

 Publishers Weekly said " Harrison privileges atmosphere over plot, using grotesquely beautiful narration and elliptical dialogue to convey the beautifully delineated angst of Saudade's extraordinary inhabitants.

 Although not for everyone, Harrison's trippy style will appeal to sophisticated readers who treasure the work of China Miéville and Jeff VanderMeer."
 Regina Schroeder in her review for Booklist said "with its gritty, noirish atmosphere, elements of space opera, and some impressive moments of explosive action, this is a tasty, entertaining morsel, deeply flavored to satisfy the thoughtful."

 Kirkus Reviews described it as "a cross between J. G. Ballard's intense, static The Drowned World and Arkady and Boris Strugatsky's terrifying Roadside Picnic.
 The upshot: This science-fiction noir cum literary and social criticism is memorable, perplexing and challenging in equal measure."

 Nova Swing won or was shortlisted for several science fiction awards, including: